-As in all other matters regarding these rules, the competition organizer is the ultimate arbiter for whether an entry that does build upon a copyrighted work meets this rule as intended.
-If you're not sure whether the entry you have in mind would qualify under this rule, please contact the organizer.
+You may wish to read a more extensive rendering of this rule, written by IFComp's legal counsel.
+As in all other matters regarding these rules, the competition organizers are the ultimate arbiter for whether an entry that does build upon a copyrighted work meets this rule as intended.
+If you're not sure whether the entry you have in mind would qualify under this rule, please contact the organizers.

-If you are unsure whether your game meets this rule, please ask the organizer.
+If you are unsure whether your game meets this rule, please ask the organizers.

 Authors may enter at most three games per competition year.